Educational Mobile App about Genetics (September 2019 – Present)

-Currently I am contracted by the University of South Wales to develop a cyber security training.
-This game is in association with the Regional Organised Crime Unit as part of the South Wales police.
+I was contracted by the University of South Wales in association with TARIAN crime unit as part of the South Wales Police.

 Haemic’s Challenge is a mobile game that I was contracted to develop for the NHS Wales.
 It’s targeted at children between the ages of 4 and 12 who have haemophilia.